W34K3D/W34K3D/Python Documentation.md

 ## Comparison Operations

 **Comparison operations** are key to the development of computer programs.
-A comparison operation always results in either one of these two outcomes:
+&nbsp; A comparison operation always results in either one of these two outcomes:
 Yes (True) or No (False).

 ```py